Medical History Museum

 The programs and the museum are sponsored by Salinas Valley Memorial Hospital

-Volunteer Service League, and the Volunteer Services Department and Medical
+Service League, Foundation Volunteer Services Department, and Medical Staff.